bliiir/R/Coursera/Getting and Cleaning Data/week_4/assignment/README.md

 At this point it turned out that the variable names in the feature set were preventing me from doing some regex operations.
 Apparently, R does not recognize a difference between for example "fBodyAcc-bandsEnergy()-25,48" and "fBodyAcc-bandsEnergy()-1,8", which throws the following error when using the select function:
 >"Error: `data` must be uniquely named but has duplicate elements"

-so I need to fix that and tidy the variable names by removing parenthesis, dash
+so I need to fix that and tidy the variable names by replacing parenthesis, dashes, commas and periods with underscores

 ```r
 ## Tidy up the names to enable subsetting